Lumi-supercomputer/LUMI-training-materials/docs/2day-next/04-Modules.md

         [Lmod development on GitHub](https://github.com/TACC/Lmod)

 <!-- BELGIUM
 !!!
-Note "I know Lmod, should I continue?"
+Audience "I know Lmod, should I continue?"
     Lmod is a very flexible tool.
 Not all sites using Lmod use all features, and Lmod can be configured in different ways to the extent that it may even look like a very different module system for people coming from another cluster.